- By: Pedro Candeias

 - Proposes the consecutive development of targeted abilities, avoiding concurrent stimulation.
 Some Periodization models mix several training dimensions inside the same period.

 - It’s based on 3 blocks: Accumulation, Transmutation, Realization.
 WAIT A MINUTE!!
 If you are are following this series of articles about Karate Periodization since the beginning you’ve already seen this terms, right?!?
 Yes, ATR Model Multi-Targeted Block Periodization strategy…

 To know more about ATR Model, read Know the best strategies to plan your karate training sessions (1st Part)

-- Each block try to avoid conflicting pshysiological responses.
+- Each block tries to avoid conflicting physiological responses.
 Non-compatible training dimensions are separated into different blocks.

 - Together, the 3-Blocks last about 2 months and end with a participation in a competition, grading or any other performance event.

 As you can see the number of training cycles depends on the quantity of priority events.